arminc/terraform-ecs/README.md

 Details regarding how a module works or why it is setup is described in the module itself if needed.

+Modules need to be used to create infrastructure.
+For an example on how to use the modules to create a working ECS cluster see *ecs.tf* and *ecf.tfvars*.

 ### Conventions

 These are the conventions we have in every module